oumaima-sboui/imdb-Top-100-Movies/README.md

 ## About the project

-This repo contains code for the portfolio project which aims to create and visualize an interactive  dashboard for IMDb Top 100 Movies dataset in Python.
+This repo contains code for a portfolio project which aims to create and visualize an interactive  dashboard for IMDb Top 100 Movies dataset in Python in purpuse to analyse the data and to see it in differents ways.

 ## About dataset